codingUnited/python-template/README.md

 1.  **Python 3.x:** Download from [python.org](https://www.python.org/downloads/).
 During installation on Windows, make sure to check the box "Add Python to PATH."
 2.  **Git:** Download from [git-scm.com](https://git-scm.com/downloads).
 3.  **PyCharm Community Edition (or Professional):** Download from [JetBrains PyCharm](https://www.jetbrains.com/pycharm/download/).

+Quick pro tip before you move on, you can get all JetBrains IDE's for **free** as a student here: [JetBrains Educational Benefits](https://www.jetbrains.com/academy/student-pack/).

+Who doesn't love free stuff?
+Seriously though, you should get this.

 ---